Klipper3d/klipper/docs/Sensorless_Homing.md

 Even if your axis homed correctly, it might be worth to try a few different values for `driver_SGT`.
 If you think that it bumps too hard into the mechanical limit, try to decrease the value by 1 or 2.

 At this point, your axis should be able to home based on the stall detection of the TMC2130.
 Congratulations!
 You can now proceed with the next axis of your printer.

-## Troubleshooting

-If you get '''Error on X-homing: Endstop x still triggered after retract'' try setting '''homing_retract_dist: 0.0''' to disabe the retract move.